stefansdev/creativdepot/README.md

-# creativdepot
+# creativdepot - Gulp with tailwindcss

 CreativDepot - gulp with tailwindcss

-This gulp workflow support tailwindcss, scss, js compile and minification, auto image optimization, svgstore (puts all svgs to one file and can be used with `<use>`).
+This gulp workflow support tailwindcss, scss, js compile and minification, auto image optimization, svgstore (puts all svgs to one file and can be used with `<use>`), browsersync ...

 # HOW TO USE: